cyberbotics/webots-doc/reference/supervisor.md

 p' = R * p + T
 ```

-where *p* is a point whose coordinates are given with respect to the local coordinate system of a node, *R* the rotation matrix returned by the `wb_supervisor_node_get_orientation` function, *T* is the position returned by the `wb_supervisor_node_get_position` function and *p'* represents the same point but this time with coordinates expressed in the global (world) coordinate system.
+Where *p* is a point whose coordinates are given with respect to the local coordinate system of a node, *R* the rotation matrix returned by the `wb_supervisor_node_get_orientation` function, *T* is the position returned by the `wb_supervisor_node_get_position` function and *p'* represents the same point but this time with coordinates expressed in the global (world) coordinate system.

 The "WEBOTS\_HOME/projects/robots/ipr/worlds/ipr\_cube.wbt" project shows how to use these functions to do this.